 Additional information and guidance Candidates should routinely check their work using spell check and peer review.
 It is very important to get other people to review and check work, responding positively to identified errors and responding appropriately and effectively.
-3.2 I can produce information that is fit for purpose and audience using commonly accepted layouts as appropriate Candidates should produce information that is accessible and that satisfies their identified needs.
+3.2 I can identify inconsistencies or quality issues with the presentation of information Candidates should evidence some aspect of quality control in their own work.
+Evidence: Candidate project outcomes and reflection in e-portfolios or blogs.
+Additional information and guidance This criterion is an extension of 3.1 and if they are employing some of the practices of 3.1, they will likely have evidence of quality control and some over site references of their work and the process of its creation.
+3.3 I can produce information that is fit for purpose and audience using commonly accepted layouts and conventions as appropriate Candidates should produce information that is accessible and that satisfies their identified needs.
 Evidence: Candidate project outcomes.

 Additional information and guidance There are two dimensions here.
 One is the content and the nature of the information.
 This should be accurate and valid as far as the subject matter is concerned.
 The second is the presentation of the information.
 The presentation tools should be appropriate to the audience and layout should contribute to making the information accessible, for example, including a paragraph structure, white space or other layout features.
-4. The candidate will make effective use of IT tools and facilities to present information 4.1 I can review and modify work as it progresses to ensure the result is fit for purpose and audience Candidates should use peer review and regular checks to ensure accuracy and validity of their work in relation to their planned aims.
+4. The candidate will evaluate the selection and use of IT tools and facilities to present information 4.1 I can review and modify work as it progresses to ensure the result is fit for purpose and audience, and to inform future judgements Candidates should use peer review and regular checks to ensure accuracy and validity of their work in relation to their planned aims.
 Evidence: Candidate project outcomes and documentation.